ericwq/gskills/docs/dial.md

 // createTransport creates a connection to addr.
 It returns the transport and a
 // Event in the successful case.
 The Event fires when the returned transport
 // disconnects.
-func (ac *addrConn) createTransport(addr resolver.Address, copts transport.ConnectOptions, connectDeadline time.Time) (transport.ClientTransport, *grpcsync.E       vent, error) {
+func (ac *addrConn) createTransport(addr resolver.Address, copts transport.ConnectOptions, connectDeadline time.Time) (transport.ClientTransport, *grpcsync.Event, error) {
     prefaceReceived := make(chan struct{})
     onCloseCalled := make(chan struct{})
     reconnect := grpcsync.NewEvent()